horejsek/python-webdriverwrapper/README.markdown

 ### Select

-If some element is select, it returns Select instance inherited from selenium's Select and WebDriver wrapper.
+If some element is selected, it returns Select instance inherited from selenium's Select and WebDriver wrapper.
 So you can use all method from WebDriver and Select.

 ```python
 select = driver.get_elm(tag_name='select')